PurnenduSamanta/Compose-Transnova-Fintech-Pvt-limited/README.md

 # With-JetpackCompose
-Individual short projects on Compose
+Individual short project on Compose

 To run a particular Activity just change the full path name of the Activity in manifest file be like: if you want to run RotatoryWheel then in between Activity tag just change the name as  android:name=".customUiComponent.RotatoryWheel"